kineticstoolkit/kineticstoolkit_doc/src/python_dicts.md

 participants
 ```

-## Looping through a dictionary using `for`
+## 📄 Looping through a dictionary using `for`

-Similarly to lists, it is possible to loop through every element of a dictionary, using the `for` instruction.
+Similarly to lists, we can loop through every element of a dictionary, using the `for` instruction.
 However, the variable returned by `for` is not the value (as for list), but rather the key.

 For example, to loop over every element of this dictionary: